It may take awhile, but the results are worth it! We asked an expert how to use henna to dye your hair at home

 5. Protect your skin

 As you probably know, henna is such a strong dye that it’s used by brides in India and the Middle East to ‘tattoo’ their hands!
 And it can stay vivid on the skin for around two whole weeks.
 So it’s really important to protect your forehead and ears from any henna leaks and drips when you dye your hair.
-Smooth a protective balm like Ultrabalm around the hairline to ensure your skin is not accidentally tinted.
+Smooth a protective balm around the hairline to ensure your skin is not accidentally tinted.

 6. Blend the product